aleksrozman/CrestronXPanelApp/README.md

 ##History
 Since I couldn't find a native Android app for Crestron systems (at the time only iPhone was working), I figured I might as well make my own.
-It was called HomeAutomationApp because that was the original purpose of the app for me, but it serverd as a generic Crestron Android app meant for customization to your needs.
+It was called HomeAutomationApp because that was the original purpose of the app for me, but it served as a generic Crestron Android app meant for customization to your needs.
 In the first version I made my own SIMPL module, but that did not allow multiple connections.
 Once I found an example of the CIP Crestron protocol on GitHub, I modified all the code to use that protocol instead.
-I still couldnt find the whole protocol, so I implemented only the parts that were known.
+I still couldn’t find the whole protocol, so I implemented only the parts that were known.
 If you have the document, please send it to me and I can try to implement more features if they make sense.

+###Gradle vs Eclipse
+The desired IDE is Android Studio.
+Master branch now has been updated to accommodate this change and should build the same as before.
+The Eclipse variant is now on a different branch, android_4_eclipse if you need a copy.

 ###Android 4.0+
 The current master branch is compatible with only Android 4+ devices as it uses a library instead of the custom viewflipper.
 It is also orientation locked, all which are changes that can be made in your [res](/CrestronXPanelApp/res) folder.